 The Last Glacier books, artworks and exhibitions share emotive-analytical visions of the twenty-first century that are real and true.
 Climate change is categorical yet beauty, however temporal, still remains.
 As real time passes, The Last Glacier projects transform into multi-generational artifacts that share stories of mortality and resiliency in the face of a changing planet.

 The Last Glacier is overseen by three visual artists: Todd Anderson, Bruce Crownover and Ian van Coller.
-Past, present and future project collaborators and contributors include: Dr. Andrew G. Fountain, Dr. Douglas Hardy, Nancy Mahoney, and Terry Tempest Williams.
+Past, present and future project collaborators and contributors include: Dr. Douglas Hardy and Nancy Mahoney.